bjascob/pyInflect/README.md

 ```

 ## Issues:
 If you find a bug, please report it on the **[GitHub issues list](https://github.com/bjascob/pyInflect/issues)**.
-However, there are some inflections which are ambiguous because of different spellings or because multiple forms exist for the same lemma / treebank tag.
-For these instances extra logic will need to be supplied by the user to determine which one to use.
-Alternately the `overrides.csv` can be used to specify the preferred string the system returns.

-See `KnownIssues.txt` for a list of lemma / inflections that may be problematic.
+However be aware that when in comes to returning the correct inflection there are a number of different types of issues that can arise.
+Some of these are not  readily fixable.
+Issues with inflected forms include...
+* Multiple accepted spellings for an inflection (ie.. arcseconds vs arcsecondes)
+* Mass form and plural types (ie.. people vs peoples)
+* Forms that depend on context (ie.. further vs farther)
+* Infections that are non fully specified by the tag (ie.. be/VBD can be "was" or "were")
+* Incorrect lemmatization from spaCy (ie.. hating -> hat')
+* Incorrect tagging (ie..
+VBN vs VBD)
+* Errors in the AGID database

+In order to assure that pyInflect returns the most commonly used inflected form/spelling for a given tag, a corpus technique used.  `In scripts/12_CreateOverridesList.py`, words are lemmatized and tagged with spaCy then re-inflected with pyInflect.
+When the corpus result differs from pyInflect, the most commonly seen form is written to the `overrides.csv` file.
+This technique can also help overcome lemmatization and tagging issues from spaCy and errors in the AGID database.
+The file `CorpMultiInfls.txt` is a list of inflections/tags that came from multiple words in the corpus and thus may be problematic.

-One common issues is that forms of the verb "be" are not completely specified by the treekbank tag.
-When the inflected form is ambiguous the first person form is returned.
-Setting the `form_num` to the Spacy inflection method allows returning the 2nd person version.
+One common issue is that some forms of the verb "be" are not completely specified by the treekbank tag.
+For instance be/VBD inflects to either "was" or "were" and be/VBP inflects to either "am", or "are".
+When the inflected form is ambiguous the first form is returned by default.
+Setting the `form_num` to the Spacy inflection method allows returning other forms.

-The AGID data is created by a 3rd party and not maintained here.
+Note that the AGID data is created by a 3rd party and not maintained here.
 Some lemmas are not in that data file, `infl.csv`, and thus can not be inflected.
 In some cases the AGID may not contain the best inflection of the word.
-For instance, lemma "people" with tag "NNS" will return "peoples" where you may want the word "people" which is also plural.
+For instance, lemma "people" with tag "NNS" will return "peoples" (pre overrides) where you may want the word "people" which is also plural.

 ## Tags: